Support for Microsoft Windows Server 2008 ended January 2020

 Eliminate while you Migrate

-Why not eliminate all your print servers as part of this project so you can take them out of the equation for good?
+Why not eliminate print servers as part of this project so you can take them out of the equation for good?
 The time when we depended on Windows print servers is long gone.
 Hardware has gone through such immense changes that they have become highly intelligent and no longer require the print servers for managing and translating print jobs.
 Instead, print servers are used as a middleware to organize print jobs.
 The larger the variety of throughput, the more obstructions that can occur.
 Often problems are resolved by simply adding yet another server.
 But the more are added, the more difficult it can be to determine errors and resolve them.
 All the more reason to replace print servers with one solution that centrally manages all print jobs enterprise wide.

 Removing print servers and replacing them with an LRS solution offers the following benefits:

 - Centralized printer management, one point of control over all printing devices